Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Introduction

-The state-of-the-art and prevailing approach is Hybrid A* (HA*)~\cite{dolgov2008hybridA}, which predefined a 3D ($x, y, \theta$) node motion primitives subjected to vehicle kinematic constraints and incorporates the RS curves.
-The first part is the search result of 3D A*, the smooth curvature is obtained from predefined motion primitives.
-The second part is the result of RS curves analytical expansion.
-The predefined motion primitives are bounded by turning angle limits and the density is controlled by one hyper-parameter.
+One classic and prevailing approach is Hybrid A* (HA*)~\cite{dolgov2008hybridA}, which predefined a 3D ($x, y, \theta$) node motion primitives subjected to vehicle kinematic constraints and incorporates the RS curves.
 However, the complex heuristic function requires a carefully manual trade-off between different penalty terms like backward movements, directional switches, turning movements, and others.
-Different parking scenarios require high-engineering weights tuning, which leads to unstable and poor performance in general parking scenarios.
-In recent works \cite{zhang2020optimization,zhou2020autonomous}, HA* is used to speed up trajectory optimization in parking problems and guarantee feasibility.
-However, due to the low update frequency of HA* (e.g., worse cases from seconds to minutes), replanning is impractical, and only static obstacles can be considered.
-Complex penalty parameters trade-off from cost function (e.g., forward, backward, and turning search costs) in HA* also lead to an unstable performance in different parking scenarios~\cite{abbeel2008apprenticeship}.
-Although different versions of HA* in a static parking environment \cite{zhang2022robust,sedighi2019guided,adabala2020multi} have been developed, either computation burden or unstable performance are suffered.
+In recent works \cite{zhang2020optimization,zhou2020autonomous, han2023efficient}, HA* is used to speed up trajectory optimization in parking problems and guarantee feasibility.
+The limitation is that due to the low update frequency of HA* (e.g., worse cases from seconds to minutes), the performance of the whole pipeline is inefficient.
+Work \cite{abbeel2008apprenticeship} shows that the trade-off from cost function (e.g., forward, backward, and turning search costs) in HA* also leads to an unstable performance in different parking scenarios.
+HA* has been used to generate path candidates in~\cite{zhang2022robust}, the issue is when the start and target change, the inefficient problem brought by HA* still exists so that the update frequency is very low.
+In~\cite{sedighi2019guided}, the authors use a visibility graph to find the shortest path at first and then use it to guide the HA*.
+The disadvantage is that it can be time-consuming to run the visibility graph algorithm and the conservative path is often useless in tight parking environments.
+We exploit the reachable set which can find a solution in the tight parking environments if there exists one.
+The multi-heuristic hybrid A* (MHHA*) ~\cite{huang2022search} has been proposed which is an extension based on~\cite{aine2016multi}.
+The limitation of MHHA* is that it requires more parameter tuning and the balance between different heuristic functions.
+Our algorithm exploits a new node expansion strategy to cooperate with the reachable set to avoid heavy parameter tuning.